 The vast majority of people love Android phones because of the different options of hardware and software customization that they have.
 However, if you happen to ask someone to recommend a good smartphone for you, they will probably ask you to buy an iPhone over Android.
 So the big question is, what are the advantages of iPhone over Android?
-In this article, i’m going to explain 10 benefits of having an iPhone over Android smartphone.
+In this article, i’m going to explain 10 benefits of having an iPhone over Android smartphone in 2023.

 If you traverse across the Internet, you are likely to come across loads of Android fanboys making some pretty unflattering statements about iPhone users, or iPhone fans saying negative things about Android users.